 Pregnancy & Dogs

-Dogs are only pregnant for 63 days, and if your pooch needs a C-section there is a very short window of only 4 days when a safe elective C-section can be performed - days 61 - 65 after ovulation (not after breeding).
+Dogs are only pregnant for 63 days, and if your pooch needs a C-section there are a very short window of only 4 days when a safe elective C-section can be performed - days 61 - 65 after ovulation (not after breeding).

 When puppies are ready to be born naturally they will produce a surge of cortisol which initiates labor in the mother.